Schuylkill County, Pennsylvania: Micropolitan statistical area

+Culture

+A 2005 ethnic heritage study produced for the Schuylkill River National and State Heritage Area, based on recorded interviews with more than seventy residents, documented living traditions among eighteen ethnic and religious communities in the county, from the Pennsylvania Dutch, its largest ethnic group, to the Irish, Welsh, Cornish, Italian, Polish, Slovak, Lithuanian, Ukrainian, Carpatho-Rusyn, Jewish and Greek communities and more recent Latin American and Indian arrivals.
+Eastern European dishes such as bleenies (potato pancakes), pierogies, halushki, halupki and kielbasy are sold year-round at churches in the northern part of the county and at borough heritage days, and are what county residents generally mean by "ethnic food".
+Annual ethnic festivals include Lithuanian Days, held each August, the Irish Weekend in Heckscherville, and Ukrainian Seminary Day at Primrose.
+The study observed that the county's Greek families, whose numbers had declined, generally ran hot dog counters rather than restaurants serving their native cuisine.
+It also recorded boilo, a hot whiskey drink sweetened with honey and spices and made to closely held family recipes, as a tradition shared across the county's ethnic groups.

 Law and government

 The Schuylkill County Sheriff's Department consists of the Sheriff's Office and operates the Central Booking unit.
 The Sheriff's Office is composed of a Civil and Criminal Division.
 The Civil Division processes real estate and property paperwork, as well as issue firearms permits.
 The Criminal Division is responsible for the security of the courthouses, as well as the transportation of prisoners to and from court hearings and to other correctional facilities.
 The Sheriff's Department is also responsible for detecting and interdicting weapons before they can enter the courthouse and making criminal arrests of persons when weapons are found.
 The Sheriff's Department provides all facets of security for the County courthouse and makes arrests inside the courthouse for various offenses including possession of weapons and controlled substances as well as the arrest of disorderly persons and other violations of the Pennsylvania Crimes Code Title 18.
 All Deputy Sheriffs are sworn law enforcement officers who must attend the state Sheriff Academy in State College to be certified as a Deputy Sheriff.
 The Sheriff Academy is a paramilitary Sheriff academy that consists of 6 months of intense training in all facets of criminal and civil law of Pennsylvania as well as physical training, self defense training, weapons certification and training, as well as tactical training, training in handcuffing and restraint, courtroom and courthouse security, and conducting security assessments of Courthouse and courtroom facilities.
 Central Booking processes fingerprints and photographs of arrested individuals.
 When requested by other police agencies, the Sheriff's Department performs patrol duties in various communities within Schuylkill county and provides support to other Police agencies during major incidents, search warrant executions, arrest warrant operations, special events and in various other capacities.